 Products covered as capped rental:

 - Patient Lifts.

-- Some Support Surfaces such as Low-Air-Loss and Alternating Pressure mattress.
+- Support Surfaces such as Low-Air-Loss, Alternating Pressure and Rotational mattress.

 After Medicare has paid for 13 months of continuous use, the supplier may transfer the title to the beneficiary.